 Medical and Healthcare volunteering placements are offered in Nairobi, Kenya.
-This medical volunteering project in Kenya offers diverse experience as volunteers can be placed in a variety of medical settings, including public and private hospitals, clinics and community outreaches in under-resourced locations around Nairobi metropolitan city.
+This medical volunteering project in Kenya offers diverse experience as volunteers can be placed in a variety of medical settings, including public and private hospitals, clinics, fitness centers with equipment as gym balls or weights, and community outreaches in under-resourced locations around Nairobi metropolitan city.

 We offer short and long term medical volunteering placements in hospitals, clinics, outreach centres and slum community projects in Nairobi, Kenya.
 Placements are available in areas of Dentistry, HIV & AIDS, Medicine, Midwifery, Nursing, Pharmacy, Physiotherapy, Psychology, Radiography and Veterinary

 Working Days: Monday – Friday – 5 days a week, 3-7 hours in a day

 Weekends: Travel / Sightseeing NOT included in program cost

 Experience Kenya intoxicating cultural diversity and breathtaking natural landscapes by joining one of our weekend safaris and tours.
 We offer a range of travel and excurcion deals in Kenya.